Series 24 Study Plan: General Securities Principal Exam Schedule

 FunctionExam itemsWhy it matters to your plan

-Supervision of Trading and Market Making Activities32Important because it mixes product knowledge with trading supervision logic.
+Supervision of Trading and Market Making Activities32Important because it mixes market-structure knowledge with trading-supervision controls.

 Use the site chapters in this order on the first serious pass: